section-engineering-education/engineering-education/content/articles/understanding-Quality-of-Service(QoS)/index.md

 >**Note:** An ingress queue holds packets till a router’s CPU pushes the data to a suitable interface.
 An egress queue holds packets that a router serializes onto an Ethernet cable.

-Hardware queues are characterised as standard or strict priority queues.
+Hardware queues are characterized as standard or strict priority queues.
 The standard queues treat all traffic as equal.
 In these queues, no traffic receives special treatment.
 On the contrary, the strict priority queues are dedicated to high priority traffic; thus, QoS-enabled interfaces utilize this type of queue to process high priority packets.

-#### ii.
-How High Priority Traffic is Processed
+##### How High Priority Traffic is Processed

 Routers direct any traffic marked with a higher DSCP or IP value into the strict priority queues.
 Here, traffic marked as high priority is processed faster than other traffic, thus increasing one’s network performance and reducing the chances of routers dropping packets during congestion.

-#### **c.
-Resource Reservation Protocol (RSVP)**
+#### Resource Reservation Protocol (RSVP)**
 RSVP is a transport layer protocol that reserves network resources to get varying Quality of Services (QoS) for an application’s data streams.
 The protocol accomplishes its task by sending out RSVP messages from a source to a receiver and vice versa.
 RSVP messages are classified into two: path and reservation messages.

 - **Path messages** are sent from a source to a receiver by storing the path state at each node in the message’s path.
 The path states direct a receiver to reserve network resources on each node that it passes on the network.

 - **Reservation messages** are sent from a receiver to a sender along the route of the path message.
 These messages identify the resources required by a data stream.

-#### **Importance of QoS**
+### Importance of QoS

 1. It guarantees the optimal performance of applications that need high bandwidth for real-time traffic.
 Applications such as video conferencing applications, VoIP, streaming applications, and online gaming are some of the special applications that are bandwidth-intensive and highly sensitive to jitters and latency.